Are there any restrictions regarding age for infants traveling on American Airlines flights?

-If you are traveling with your child, regardless of whether the child has a reserved seat or not, you are allowed the following items over and above the carry-on allowance: a diaper bag, an umbrella-type stroller, and an approved safety seat (may be checked).
+If you are traveling with your child, regardless of whether the child has a reserved seat or not, you are allowed the following items over and above your baggage allowance: a diaper bag as carry-on baggage and a stroller and an approved safety seat to be checked.

-In addition to the checked baggage allowance, you may check one stroller free of charge.
 Car seats and small, collapsible and light strollers weighing less than 20 lbs (9 kg) can be checked at the gate.
+However, only one can be checked at the gate, so, if you have both a stroller and a car seat, one must be checked at the ticket counter.
 Large, jogging or non-collapsible strollers and heavy stroller weighing over 20 lbs (9 kg) can be checked only at the ticket counter.
 All infant/child items should be labeled with a name and contact phone number.